markomarkovic/cakephp-helper-google_maps/README.markdown

 	?>
     ...

-Read the source to learn the usage of other methods (currently: map, addMarkers and addDraggableMarker).
-I'll add other methods when I need them or when you send them to me (Fork the repo, make your changes and send me the Pull Request).
+Read the source to learn the usage of other methods (currently: map, addMarkers, addDraggableMarker and staticUrl).
+I'll add other methods when I need them or when you send them to me (fork the repo, make your changes and send me the Pull Request).

 ## Note